 Post a question on a Q&A website like Quora.
 There are numerous experts available to assist.

 Examine the feedback.
 Don’t just read the reviews on the vendor’s pages.
 Visit other software review websites, such as FinancesOnline.
 Use your accumulated knowledge of user experiences with each software to narrow your list further.

 5. Use Free Trials

 You’ve probably figured out which tool to use after asking around.
-However, before you part with your money, it’s best to take advantage of vendors’ free trials.
+However, before you spend your money, it’s best to take advantage of vendors’ free trials.
 Most vendors provide a free seven-, 14-, or 30-day trial period.
-Take advantage of this because it is your only way to explore what software has to offer fully.
+Take advantage of this because it is your only way to fully explore what software has to offer.

 If, after the trial period, you discover that the software does not perform as expected and does not meet your needs, you can simply resign from paying for the account with no strings attached.
-Otherwise, if you find the tool valuable and worthwhile, you can proceed with the purchase without having to restart your setup.
+Otherwise, if you find the tool valuable and worthwhile, you can proceed with the purchase without restarting your setup.

 What to Look for in a Survey Tool

 There will be fundamental requirements for a survey tool.
 Nonetheless, each vendor will capitalize on what makes their survey tool unique.
 The pitch of the vendors can frequently sway you.
 While looking for the best survey tools, keep two things in mind: your needs and your budget.